-We are Seon and Michaela Crockford-Laserer, outdoor enthusiasts at heart and passionate about being in nature.
+We are Seon and Michaela Crockford-Laserer, Founders of Packraft Europe, outdoor enthusiasts at heart and passionate about being in nature.
 We are equally in love with both mountains and rivers, land and water.
 When we came across the concept of packrafting in 2014, we immediately knew that this would be a game changer and our imaginations ran wild as we looked at maps and wilderness areas in a new way.

 His certifications include:

 - Whitewater Rescue Technician Instructor (Rescue 3 Europe),